 Best on-camera monitors

-we've divided our guide up into sections for the different types of microphone available, so if you have an idea of what you want then click the headings to skip to your preferred section.
+For this guide, we've split things up into sections for the different types of microphone available.
+You can click the headings to the left to easily jump to the section of your choice.
 Also, if this is all getting a bit overwhelming, click to jump to our microphone jargon explained section for an overview of the terminology involved.

 For now, let's jump into the best microphones for vlogging in 2021!